msjumbu/aw-ang-schematics/README.md

 # AppWorks Angular startup kit - in the foot steps of schematics
 ## Add AppWorks with the following command
+`ng add @msjumbu/app-works`

 Provide the following inputs
-1. AppWorks gateway url
+1. Please enter your AppWorks Gateway URL (`http://{IP}:{Port}/home/{organization}/com.eibus.web.soap.Gateway.wcp`)
-2. Organization dn - the dn of the organization
-3. Date format - select from the options provided
+2. Please enter your organization DN (Ex: `o=system,cn=cordys,cn=defaultInst,o=opentext.com`)
+3. Which UI Framework would you like to use?
+(Use arrow keys)
+    - Angular Material
+    - Clarity Design
+    - PrimeNG
+4. Which Date Format would you like to use?
+(Use arrow keys) *This can be changed later in config.json*
+    - dd/MM/yyyy
+    - MM/dd/yyyy
+    - yyyy/MM/dd
+    - short - 'M/d/yy, h:mm a'
+    - medium - 'MMM d, y, h:mm:ss a'
+    - long - 'MMMM d, y, h:mm:ss a z'
+5. Please enter the relative path to config.json *The relative path to the config.json in the web server.
+After the aw schema is successfully initialized, you need to copy the assets/config.json from this project to config path in the web server.
+If no path is provided, default assets/config.json will be used.
+Later also you can move it and modify the app.module file to update the location.*

+**If you have selected Angular Material, at this point there will be options to select for the Angular Material framework**

-4. What authentication do you want to use
+6. Which authentication would you like to use?
+(Use arrow keys)
-AppWorks - this will authenticate user against AppWorks OTDS - this will authenticate against OTDS, using the OTDS rest API, not the SSO.
-You will have to provide the OTDS rest url also
+    - OTDS *this will authenticate against OTDS, using the OTDS rest API, not the SSO*
+    - AppWorks *AppWork authentication API will be used*
-Custom - use this if you want to authenticate against any other identity management or want to use OTDS SSO. you will have to customise the the authentication service for this
+    - Custom *use this if you want to authenticate against any other identity management or want to use OTDS SSO. you will have to customise the the authentication service for this*
-5. UI framework - select one from the options.
-This will install and configure the selected UI framework in the project
-6. Config path - all the above provided inputs will be written to config.json.
-This file will be created in the assets folder of the project.
-If you are planning to move this file to some other location, you can provide it here.
-Later also you can move it and modify the app.module file to update the location.

 Once the command completes without any errors, the project is setup.